 It’s also difficult because there has to be an element of trust between you and your employer.
 What if your employer granted you an advance, and then you stopped showing up to work?
 Companies can’t hand out advances without completing the proper paperwork and trusting the people that they are granting advances to.
 It gets messy.

 Thankfully, we offer an alternative to both payday loans AND pay advances.
-The Rain Instant Pay gives you an advance on the money you’ve already earned.
-This program, which is sometimes called “early wage access,” is much more cost-effective.
+Rain gives you access to the money you’ve already earned.
 Instead of paying heavy fees and owing interest, you’ll simply pay a small, one-time fee for each early wage withdrawal.
 If you don’t need your money before payday, you don’t have to withdraw it and you won’t be charged.

 Rain prevents you from having to go through your manager or wait weeks to get your money.
 It’s instant, and you can do it from your phone at any time.

-If your employer doesn’t work with Rain yet, click here!
+If your employer doesn’t work with Rain yet, send them the link to Rain!